 Dr. Ashley Podhradsky

-Dr. Ashley Podhradsky is the Vice President of Research and Economic Development and Professor of Digital Forensics at Dakota State University.
-Ashley is also a board member of the First Bank and Trust Board of Directors.
-Ashley has been an invited speaker at several events and universities including The Pennsylvania State University, Bureau of Justice Affairs, Women in CyberSecurity, InfraGard, OSMOSIS Conference among others.
-Her research teams have received over 8.6 M in competitive grants and contracts.
-Current awards include an NSF REU site, NSF NRT program and NSA GenCyber.
+Dr. Ashley Podhradsky is the Vice President for Research & Economic Development at Dakota State University.
+She is also a member of the First Bank & Trust Board of Directors.
+Dr. Podhradsky is a sought-after speaker and keynote for cybersecurity events around the country.
+Her research teams have received over $15 million in competitive grants from the National Security Agency, National Science Foundation, Small Business Administration, and others.
 In addition to her academic and professional work, she has a strong passion for increasing gender diversity in cybersecurity.
 She is the co-founder of CybHER, a cyber outreach program which has reached thousands of people from K-12 to college age and beyond.
 As a fundraiser, she has received nearly $2 million in gifts for CybHER.
-Dr. Podhradsky was the recipient of the EmBe 2017 “Young Woman of Achievement”, The 2017 Merrill Hunter Award for Excellence in Research, 2017 and 2018 New America Cybersecurity Fellow, and is a 2019 American Association for the Advancement of Science IF/THEN Ambassador in 2019.
+Dr. Podhradsky was the recipient of the EmBe 2017 “Young Woman of Achievement,” the 2017 Merrill Hunter Award for Excellence in Research, was a 2017 and 2018 New America Cybersecurity Fellow.
+She was also named an American Association for the Advancement of Science IF/THEN Ambassador in 2019.
 Through this program, she is one of 120 women in STEM featured around the country with a life-size statue.